48045 home Inspectors

 Harrison Township Home Inspectors

 Txt or Call 313 510 0284

-We have grown over the past 22 years completing thousands of inspections including residential homes, commercial, industrial buildings, apartment buildings, strip malls, large shopping malls, parking lots and parking structures, and City of Detroit facade inspections.
-We also do Property Condition Assessments (PCAs) for lenders and buyers all over the world, environmental testing such as radon, mold and lead, Phase 1 environmental site assessments for commercial mortgage lenders on multi-million dollar real estate deals.
-I am both a NAHI and ASHI certified residential inspector and a FHA/HUD approved inspector (FHA ID H392).
-We offer structural analysis by myself and/or a Structural Engineer with our findings sealed by a Michigan licensed Professional Engineer (PE).
+We have grown over the past 22 years completing thousands of inspections including residential homes, commercial, industrial buildings, apartment buildings, strip malls, large shopping malls, parking lots and parking structures, as well as City of Detroit facade inspections.
+We also do Property Condition Assessments (PCAs) for lenders and buyers all over the world, environmental testing such as radon, mold and lead, Phase 1 environmental site assessments for commercial mortgage lenders.
+I am a certified home inspector through Gateway Engineering, Shelby Twp.
+Michigan.
+I was past certified inspector through NAHI, InterNACHI, ASHI and AHIT and a FHA/HUD approved inspector (FHA ID H392).
+We offer structural analysis by a Structural Engineer with our findings sealed by a Michigan licensed Professional Engineer (PE).

 Before becoming a full-time inspector, I was a state certified construction teacher, and taught construction trades to high school students where we built a real house.
 I now own Matt Fletcher Home Inspections LLC.
 I am also a licensed builder, Certified Mold Inspector & Remediator, certified in radon measurement, certified in Lead Inspection, and certified in Attic ventilation.

 I am also an experienced home rehabber and restoration expert.
 Having been a real estate investor for over 25 years and have been fortunate to be featured in a few books on the subject.
 This book by real estate attorney, Robert J. Hill (www.RealEstateStories.com), features stories about myself and my partners on pages 30, 77 and 79.